Skip to content

 Take Action

-FoodCorps advocates for policies supporting food education, free school meals, and other investments in child nutrition.
+FoodCorps advocates for policies supporting food education, access to school meals, and other investments in child nutrition.

 Explore Our Policy Action Map